2017 GEICO 500: Radio

-MRN had the radio call for the race which was also simulcast on Sirius XM NASCAR Radio.
+MRN had the radio call for the race, which was also simulcast on SiriusXM's NASCAR Radio channel.
 Joe Moore, Jeff Striegle and Rusty Wallace called the race in the booth when the field raced through the tri-oval.
-Dave Moody called the race from the Sunoco spotters stand outside turn 2 when the field raced through turns 1 and 2.
+Dave Moody called the race from the Sunoco spotters' stand outside turn 2 when the field raced through turns 1 and 2.
 Mike Bagley called the race from a platform inside the backstretch when the field raced down the backstretch.
-Kyle Rickey called the race from the Sunoco spotters stand outside turn 4 when the field raced through turns 3 and 4.
-Alex Hayden, Winston Kelley, Kim Coon, and Steve Post worked pit road for the radio side.
+Kyle Rickey called the race from the Sunoco spotters' stand outside turn 4 when the field raced through turns 3 and 4.
+Alex Hayden, Winston Kelley, Kim Coon, and Steve Post worked pit road.